m053m716/Intan-DAC-State-Machine-Detector/README.md

 ## Source Code

 Our lab computers run 64-bit Windows 7.
 If you would like to use the code provided here, but have a different operating system, you can compile from the code available in the ***[source code](https://github.com/m053m716/Intan-DAC-State-Machine-Detector/tree/master/source)*** folder.
-If there is difficulty compiling, please **report an issue** using the provided template.
+If there is difficulty compiling, please **[report an issue](https://github.com/m053m716/Intan-DAC-State-Machine-Detector/issues/new/choose)** using the provided *Install Request* template.
 Within reason, we may be able to post other pre-compiled static versions of the executable, as needed.